hoomano/mojodex/backend/README.md

 # Mojodex Backend

-The Mojodex Backend is responsible for managing the data and implementing the business logic of the application.
+The Mojodex Backend, inspired by System 1 from cognitive science, is responsible for managing the data and implementing the business logic of the digital assistant.

 ## Functionalities